-Influenza, or flu, is an epidemic disease that causes widespread illness every year.
-Influenza immunisation is recommended for people in known high risk groups including people over 65, hospital patients and staff, some Aboriginal and Torres Strait Islander people, pregnant women, residents in nursing homes or other care facilities, severe asthmatics and anyone with a chronic illness.
+Influenza, or flu, causes widespread illness every year.
+Influenza immunisation is recommended for people in known high-risk groups including people over 65, sick people in hospital, hospital staff members, some Aboriginal and Torres Strait Islander people, pregnant women, residents in nursing homes or other care facilities, people with severe asthma and anyone with a chronic illness.
 Serious side effects or allergic reactions to the vaccine are rare.

-Influenza, commonly known as the flu, is caused by a highly contagious virus that is spread by coughs and sneezes.
-Every year it causes widespread illness in the community (epidemics and pandemics).
-Annual immunisation is recommended for older people and those ‘at risk’ to avoid serious complications, such as pneumonia, that may arise as a result of contracting the virus.
+Influenza, commonly known as the flu, is caused by a highly contagious virus that is spread by contact with fluids from coughs and sneezes.
+Every year, the flu causes widespread illness in the community.
+Annual immunisation is recommended for older people and other people who are at risk of serious complications from the flu, such as pneumonia.

-Influenza vaccine cannot give you a dose of flu because it contains no live virus.
-However, some people may still contract the flu because the vaccine may not always protect against all strains of the influenza virus circulating in the community.
+The influenza vaccine cannot give you a dose of flu because it does not contain live virus.
+Some people may still contract the flu because the vaccine may not always protect against all strains of the influenza virus circulating in the community.

 - Aboriginal and Torres Strait Islander people aged 15 years and over

-- Anyone from six months of age with heart disease, chronic lung disease, chronic neurological conditions, impaired immunity and other chronic illnesses such as diabetes, kidney disease and haemoglobinopathies
+- people aged six months or older with heart disease, chronic lung disease, chronic neurological conditions, Down syndrome, impaired immunity or haemoglobinopathies (blood disorders caused by genetic changes)

-- Other chronic illnesses requiring regular medical follow-up or hospitalisation, for example severe asthmatics who require frequent hospital visits.
+- other chronic illnesses requiring regular medical follow-up or hospitalisation.

-- Public and private hospital staff who provide direct care to patients
+- public and private hospital staff who provide direct care to people

-- People who live with, or care for someone who has a chronic illness or is aged
+- people who live with, or care for someone who has a chronic illness or is aged over 65 years

 Pregnancy and immunisation

-Influenza vaccine is recommended for women planning a pregnancy and for pregnant women at anytime during the pregnancy.
+Influenza vaccine is recommended for women planning a pregnancy and it is safe for pregnant women at anytime during the pregnancy or while breastfeeding.

-- Has had a serious reaction to any vaccine
+- have had a serious reaction to any vaccine

-- Has had an anaphylactic allergy to eggs – this is because the virus used in the vaccine is grown in eggs
+- have had an severe allergy reaction to eggs – the virus used in the vaccine is grown in eggs

 Side effects of the flu vaccine

 The influenza vaccine can cause a range of side effects.
 In children under five years of age, these reactions may be more obvious.
-Common side effects include:
+Common side effects of flu vaccine include:

 In 2010, one brand of influenza vaccine caused an increase in fever and febrile convulsions in very young children under five years of age.
-Current advice from the Australian Government is that this reaction is uncommon and that, on balance, the benefits of flu vaccination outweigh the risks in most children.
+This brand is no longer registered for use in young children.
 Your doctor will discuss with you the best influenza vaccine brand for your child.
+A small increase in Guillain-Barré syndrome was seen in the US in 1976, but since that time, surveillance has shown that it is limited to one case for every million doses of flu vaccine, if at all.

 Where to get help